noeperez/indires_navigation/navigation_features_3d/README.md

 	- w4.
 Normalized weight for the feature of distance between the mean of the set of points and the RRT sample.
 	- w5.
 Normalized weight for the feature of standard deviation of the set of points.
 	- w6.
 Normalized weight for the feature of number of points of the set.
 	- w7.
 Normalized weight for the feature of distance to the goal.

+	- pointcloud_topic: name of the topic where the point cloud used for analysis of the traversability of the terrain is being published.
+	- robot_circuns_radius: radius, in meters, of the sphere that cicumscribe the robot shape.
+	- max_pitch_inclination: maximum pitch angle allowed, in radians, to determine wether a sampled area is valid.
+	- max_roll_inclination: maximum roll angle allowed, in radians, to determine wether a sampled area is valid.
+	- max_roughness: maximum value of roughness allowed for a valid sampled area.
+	- min_points_allowed: minimum number of points that a sampled area must contain to be considered valid.
+	- robot_base_frame: TF frame of the robot base.
+Usually "base_link".
+	- robot_odom_frame: TF frame of the odometry.
+Usually "odom".
+	- robot_odom_topic: topic where the odometry is being published.